awslabs/smithy-dafny/TestModels/SQSExtended/README.md

-The single source implementation is in Dafny, but `smithy-dafny` transforms this into a full library with an idiomatic API in multiple other common programming languages, such as Java, Rust and Python.
+The single source implementation is in Dafny, but `smithy-dafny` transforms this into a full library with an idiomatic API in multiple other common programming languages, such as Java, Rust, and Python.
 This transformation is known as "polymorphing".

 The language-agnostic API of the library is